AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 * 2a.
 Role not specified or wrong format.
   * 2a1.
 ConnectEd shows “Please specify tutor/student to be deleted using delete `t<index>` or delete `s<index>`!”.

     Use case ends.

 * 2b.
 Index invalid/out of range/not visible.
   * 2b1.
 ConnectEd shows “This person doesn’t exist!
 Please check the index again”.

     Use case ends.

 * 3a.
 Person is matched.
   * 3a1.
 ConnectEd shows “<Tutor/Student> is matched, please unmatch before deleting …”.

     Use case ends.

 * 4a.
 No entries exist for that role.
   * 4a1.
 ConnectEd shows “There are no <tutors/students> yet!”.

     Use case ends.

 * 4b.
 Storage fails.
   * 4b1.
 ConnectEd shows “Error saving data: delete”.

     Use case ends.

+**Use case: Recommend tutors to a student / students to a tutor** **Preconditions: At least one tutor and one student exist in the database.**
+**Guarantees: On success, the user receives a list of recommended tutors for a student, or students for a tutor, based on subject, level, and price compatibility.**
+**MSS**
+1. User requests recommendations for a person using `recommend INDEX [subject] [level] [price]` (e.g., `recommend 1 /s /l`).
+2. ConnectEd validates the index and checks that it refers to a valid person in the current list.
+3. ConnectEd retrieves the profile of the specified student/tutor.
+4. ConnectEd determines the role (student or tutor) and applies the relevant filters:
+    * For students: recommends tutors matching subject, level, and price.
+    * For tutors: recommends students matching subject, level, and price.
+    * If no flags are specified, all requirements are used.
+5. ConnectEd displays a ranked list of recommended tutors (for a student) or students (for a tutor), with indices and key details.

+    Use case ends.

+**Extensions**

+* 2a.
+Index is invalid/out of range/not visible.
+    * 2a1.
+ConnectEd shows "The person index provided is invalid" Use case ends.

 **Use case: Save data (automatic)**